tflynn615/Tweet_Stock_Analysis/Deviverable_3/README.md

 ## Deliverable 3

 ### Database Connection
-Data collected from Kaggle and Yahoo Finance were cleaned using 'pandas' and brought into our postgress sql database, 'pgadmin 4'.
+Data collected from Kaggle and Yahoo Finance were cleaned using `pandas` and brought into our postgress sql database, `pgadmin 4`.
 Ticker tables (x5) were brought into our database and consolidated to form our master table data using postgres and connected to our ipynb file for machine learning.

 ### Machine Learning